 The purpose of the Nominating/Corporate Governance Committee is to identify, evaluate and nominate candidates for election to the Board of Directors, as well as review Black Diamond's corporate governance guidelines and other related documents for compliance with applicable laws and regulations such as the Sarbanes-Oxley Act of 2002 and the NASDAQ listing requirements.
 The Nominating/Corporate Governance Committee considers all qualified candidates identified by members of the Committee, by other members of the Board of Directors, and by senior management.
-The Nominating/Corporate Governance Committee vill consider nominees recommended by stockholders.
+The Nominating/Corporate Governance Committee will consider nominees recommended by stockholders.
 Information with respect to a proposed nominee should be forwarded to Black Diamond, Inc., Attention: Secretary, at 2084 East 3900 South, Salt Lake City, UT 84124, and upon receipt, the Secretary will submit them to the Nominating/Corporate Governance Committee for its consideration.
 Such information shall include the name of the nominee, and such information with respect to the nominee as would be required under the rules and regulations of the SEC to be included in our Proxy Statement if such proposed nominee were to be included therein, as well as a consent executed by the proposed nominee to serve as director if elected as required by the rules and regulations of the SEC.
 In addition, the stockholder shall include a statement to the effect that the proposed nominee has no direct or indirect business conflict of interest with us, and otherwise meets our standards set forth below.
 See "Requirements for Submission of Stockholder Proposals, Nomination of Directors and Other Business of Stockholders" for additional information on certain procedures that a stockholder must follow to nominate persons for election as directors.

 Our Nominating/Corporate Governance Committee is currently comprised of Messrs.
 Sokolow, House and Duff, with Mr. Sokolow serving as the Chairman, all of whom were determined by the Board of Directors to be independent of the Company.
 The Nominating/Corporate Governance Committee does not formally meet on a regular basis, but only as circumstances require.
-During fiscal 2011, the Nominating/Corporate Governance Committee acted by unanimous written consent in lieu of a meeting one time and held several informal meetings, in person and by telephone, to discuss various topics relevant to its function, including evaluating the composition, structure and qualifications of the Board of Directors.
-In furtherance thereof, the members of the Nominating/Corporate Governance Committee acted by Directors.
-After further discussions they determined not to expand the Board of Directors.
-A copy of the Nominating/Corporate Governance Committee's Charter is available on our Internet website, at www.blackdiamond-inc.com\under the tab "Corporate Governance" within the section called "Investor Relations."
+During fiscal 2012, the Nominating/Corporate Governance Committee held one meeting, acted by unanimous written consent in lieu of a meeting one time and held several informal meetings, in person and by telephone, to discuss various topics relevant to its function, including evaluating the composition, structure and qualifications of the Board of Directors.
+A copy of the Nominating/Corporate Governance Committee's Charter is available on our Internet website, at www.blackdiamond-inc.com under the tab "Corporate Governance" within the section called "Investor Relations."